python-gino/gino/README.rst

 connection to database happens when you explicitly calls a GINO API, ``user.update`` for example.
 Otherwise, any changes made to the object stay in memory only.
-That said, different objects are isolated from each other, even if they all map to the same database row.
+That said, different objects are isolated from each other, even if they all map to the same database row - modifying one doesn't affect another.

-Speaking of mapping, GINO automatically detects the primary keys and use them to identify the correct row in database.
+Speaking of mapping, GINO automatically detects the primary keys and uses them to identify the correct row in database.
 This is no magic, it is only a ``WHERE`` clause automatically added to the ``UPDATE`` statement when calling the ``user.update`` method, or during ``User.get`` retrieval.

 .. code-block:: python

-   u = User.get(1)                    # SELECT * FROM users WHERE id = 1
+   u = await User.get(1)              # SELECT * FROM users WHERE id = 1
    await u.update(nickname='fantix')  # UPDATE users SET ...
 WHERE id = 1
    u.id = 2                           # No SQL here!!
    await u.update(nickname='fantix')  # UPDATE users SET ...
 WHERE id = 2

 Under the hood, model values are stored in a dict named ``__values__``.
-And the columns you defined are wrapped with attribute objects, which deliver the ``__values__`` to you on object level, or column objects on class level.
+And the columns you defined are wrapped with special attribute objects, which deliver the ``__values__`` to you on object level, or as column objects on class level.

 Bind Database